jillesvangurp/kt-search/README.md

 mess in your existing elasticsearch cluster, it uses a different port than the default Elasticsearch port.

 If you want to save some time while developing, it helps to start docker manually.
+Otherwise you have to wait for the container to stop and start every time you run a test.

 ```bash
 docker-compose -f docker-compose-es-8.yml up -d